frontend/toolbox/assets/components/doc/configuration.md

 # Configuration

 The `gulp_config.json` file is the **backbone** of your frontend project.
-It tells Gulp where the assets to build are and which vendors files you want use.
+It tells Gulp where your assets are, where they should be built and which vendors files you want to use from your various dependencies.

-It should be like :
+It should be something like :

 ````json
 {